- Home

 A Vast Array of Prayers, Pujas, and Offerings for the Benefit of All

-The Puja Fund sponsors extensive and powerful prayers and practices dedicated for the benefit of all beings - particularly all of those within the FPMT organization, and every donor who contributes to this fund.
-The selected practices we sponsor are specifically for healing, success, the removal of obstacles, and are offered by up to 10,000 ordained Sangha on the most powerful days when merit is magnified.
+The Puja Fund sponsors extensive and powerful prayers and practices dedicated to the benefit of all beings—particularly those within the FPMT organization and every donor who contributes to the fund.
+These selected practices focus on healing, success, and the removal of obstacles, and are offered by thousands of ordained Sangha on the most powerful days, when merit is greatly magnified.

-In addition to the continual prayers being offered, the Puja Fund also arranges monthly offerings of gold, saffron, brocade, robes, and umbrellas to some of the holiest statues and stupas in India, Nepal, and when possible in Tibet.
+In addition, the Puja Fund arranges monthly offerings of gold, saffron, brocade, robes, and umbrellas to some of the holiest statues and stupas in India, Nepal, and when possible, in Tibet.

-Lama Zopa Rinpoche initiated the Puja Fund in 1995, and this important fund has been sponsoring continual prayers and practices since then.
-Rinpoche has been intricately involved in providing guidance on which pujas and practices are best, when they should be offered, and which monasteries and nunneries should offer them, in order for each prayer and practice to be most effective with the biggest impact and benefit.
-Rinpoche has also composed the special dedication prayer that is recited after all the prayers.
+Lama Zopa Rinpoche initiated the Puja Fund in 1995, and this important fund has been continually sponsoring prayers and practices since then.
+Rinpoche provided guidance on which pujas and practices are best, when they should be offered, and which monasteries and nunneries should offer them, for each prayer and practice to be of most benefit.
+Rinpoche also composed the dedication prayer that is recited after all the practices.

 The merit that is created from all these pujas is also your merit.
 So you can dedicate all these merits to having realizations and to achieve enlightenment.